 On occasion, agencies may incur obligations or encumber funds toward the end of a grant period for which payment cannot be made until after the grant period has ended.
 In most instances, these types of unliquidated obligations will be due to accrued payroll expenses or, on rare occasions, an approved operating expense item which was ordered by the end of the grant period, but not yet paid.
 In such cases, agencies may include in the final QFR the actual expenditures paid during the reporting period and any obligations made prior to the end of the grant period, but not yet paid.

 4. Progress Reports

 a.
-Annual Report
+Quarterly Progress Report (QPR)

-The Annual Report will be completed through CVSSD E-Grants and will be a component of the Progress Report due by July 20th.
-The Annual Report shall consist of narrative and statistical information for the grant period from July 1 through June 30.
+The Quarterly Report will be completed through CVSSD E-Grants, and shall consist of statistical information for the reporting quarter.

 (i).
 Statistical Report